Are you prepared to manage remote employees?

 You can make this easier by having the right tools at your disposal (the same software on everyone’s computers, hardware in conference rooms, etc) to reduce the friction of looping someone in.

-9) Send them swag for them and their whole family.
+9) Send swag for them and their whole family.

-Especially if you’re a Valley company, we can take swag for granted around here.
+Especially if you’re a Valley company, you can take swag for granted.
 However, it’s easy to forget about how little swag your remote coworkers have as you sit in a sea of t-shirts by your desk.

 In my experience, the moment remote coworkers get their swag is a big deal; getting to work for a company that is exciting, cutting edge, and has cool swag is part of what likely convinced them to join your company instead of something locally.

 Send whatever swag you have, so that your remote employees have them, too.
 They’ll feel more connected to the team and not forgotten by the main office that may have people on video wearing swag all the time.

-Bonus points to send the right sizes for their husbands, wives and kids.
-There’s a good chance the family will wear them and next thing you know your swag is on their Facebook and Instagram showing off your awesome company (like above).
+Bonus points to send the right sizes for their husbands, wives, and kids.
+There’s a good chance the family will wear them and next thing you know your swag is on their Facebook and Instagram showing off your awesome company (like my old coworker who lived in Ohio, pictured above).